EarthlingInteractive/aframe-geo-projection-component/README.md

 | vertexColors | Defines whether vertex coloring is used. | THREE.NoColors |
 | visible | Defines whether this material is visible. | true |

+#### isCCW and its relation to geojson and topojson

+The isCCW flag is important when rendering topoJSON vs. geoJSON.
+For features smaller than a hemisphere, topoJSON uses clockwise shapes while geoJSON uses counterclockwise shapes.
+For features larger than a hemisphere (such as oceans or some continents), the opposite is true.

+To summarize:
+* If you're showing a world map using geojson, set isCCW to false.
+* If you're showing a world map using topojson, set isCCW to true.
+* If you're showing a country using geojson, set isCCW to true.
+* If you're showing a country using topojson, set isCCW to false.

+See https://github.com/d3/d3-geo for a discussion of winding order conventions.

 ### Installation